 A great way to go or stay vegan while traveling around Crete is to try the different local versions of vegetarian pasta.
 Even if there is nothing like that on the menu, politely asking the waiter can go a long way to getting a plate of fresh pasta within a few minutes.

 And some Cretan restaurants even make their dough!

 Giant Beans (Gigantes)

 If you like beans, why not try their extra-large Greek versions, Gigantes?
 Translating as titans, these giant beans are whiter and juicer than normal-sided beans.

 They also have a sweet, mild taste accompanied by high levels of protein and other essential minerals.
 Make sure to try it when in Crete.

 One of the most delicious vegetarian plates in Greece is named gemista.
-It is about stuffed peppers that include boiled rice and tens of herbs or wild greens.
-Once you place them all together into the oven, the rice absorbs the liquids from peppers and the other vegetables.
+It is stuffed peppers filled with flavorful boiled rice and tens of herbs or wild greens.
+Once you place them all together into the oven, the rice absorbs the liquids from the peppers and the other vegetables.
 The result?
 Exquisite!

 Apart from peppers, you may also see stuffed tomatoes or other vegetables.
 Although this is a vegan dish in its origin, there are also some meat versions of gemista.
 So ask the waiter before ordering to be on the safe side.